Jarrar family

-Jarrar (جرار) is a large Palestinian family that served as rural landlords and tax-collectors (mutasallims) in the Jenin area during Ottoman rule in Palestine.
+Jarrar (جرار) is a large Palestinian family routed in Palestine since 16th century in the Jenin area during Ottoman rule in Palestine.
 During this era, they were the most powerful of the rural families in Palestine's central highlands.
+Jarrar family participated actively in defending Akka (Acre) against Napoleon's invasion in 1799.

 History

-The Jarrar family migrated to Marj Ibn Amer (Jezreel Valley) in the Lajjun district from the Balqa region of Transjordan in 1670.
+The Jarrar family migrated to Marj Ibn Amer (Jezreel Valley) in the Lajjun district from the Balqa region in 1670.
 They became an economic power and gained control over what would become Sanjak Jenin in the early 19th century.
 The area was known for its grain, tobacco and cotton production.
-It also marked the border between Galilee and Jabal Nablus, linked the coast to the interior and contained the market town of Jenin, which also served as a storage for collected taxes from the district.
+It also marked the border between Galilee and Jabal Nablus, linked the coast to the interior and contained the market town of Jenin.
 The Jarrars' political power was punctuated by their peasant militia and their heavily fortified, hilltop throne village of Sanur.
 Sanur was built by a branch of the Jarrar family, that moved there from nearby Jaba', which was another fortified village of the Jarrars.

 In the 18th century, the Jarrar family was at the forefront of various conflicts between the governors of Acre and the rural clans and urban notables of Jabal Nablus.
 Acre was a rising power and as its successive governors attempted to expand their zone of influence, they entered into conflict with the Jarrar family because of the proximity of Marj Ibn Amer to Acre.
 The first serious battle occurred in 1735 with Sheikh Zahir al-Umar over control over Nazareth, a principal center of trade in the interior between Jabal Nablus and the Levantine regions north of it.
 The town had for decades paid taxes to the Jarrar family, but Zahir al-Umar attempted to covet it.
 His forces defeated the Jarrar family and the latter's leader, Sheikh Ibrahim Jarrar, was slain.

 As the Nablus-based Tuqan family expanded its control over parts of the city's rural hinterland, primarily through their seizure of the Bani Sa'b subdistrict from the Jayyusi family in 1766, the Jarrars attempted to halt the process of urban control over the hinterland.
 To pressure the Tuqans, they allowed Zahir al-Umar to pass through their territory without resistance and besiege Nablus in 1771 and 1773.
 The circumstances of these events placed the Tuqans and the Nimr family as the defenders of Ottoman sovereignty and the Jarrars as the backers of rebels, namely Zahir al-Umar and the resurgent Mamluks of Egypt under Ali Bey Al-Kabir.